mrc-ide/monty/README.md

 `monty` is a complete rewrite of some of the ideas in [`mcstate`](https://mrc-ide.github.io/mcstate/), though other bits of `mcstate` have moved into [`dust2`](https://mrc-ide.github.io/dust2/).

-The [`dust2`](https://mrc-ide.github.io/dust2/) package provides machinery to run particle filters for sequential Monte Carlo methods using the random number suopport in `monty` and can create statistical models that can be used with `monty`'s samplers
+The [`dust2`](https://mrc-ide.github.io/dust2/) package provides machinery to run particle filters for sequential Monte Carlo methods using the random number support in `monty` and can create statistical models that can be used with `monty`'s samplers

 The [`odin2`](https://mrc-ide.github.io/odin2/) package can generate dynamical models that use `monty`'s random number generators and can be used as part of `dust2` particle filter.
 The `odin2` DSL and `monty` DSL are closely related.